TatyanaBuinitskaya/PlatePix/README.md

 SwiftUI is used for declarative UI design, improving code readability and UI responsiveness.

-Accessibility features are integrated, ensuring the app is usable for a broader audience.

 🧪 Testing

 The project includes unit tests focusing on: